 Alternatively, you can use a bootable macOS drive.
 Keeping a bootable drive around is good for situations like this, as it allows you to start the recovery process without any additional setup (other than installing Disk Drill).

-- Download macOS Monterey.
+- Download macOS Ventura.

 - Connect a USB drive to your computer.
 Keep in mind that the contents of the drive will be erased completely.